 Arrival to Petra took a few hours of driving from the Dead Sea —with stops in Mount Nebo & Madaba along the way— but no matter.
 Petra is Petra & worth it.
 The area just outside the entrance to the archaeological site is geared toward tourists while locals hang out a bit further uphill.
 Although we ventured out, in the end we decided to eat at the hotel & rest for a busy next day.Read More »jordan: petra!

-As someone who began his travels in Iberia —at one end of the Roman Empire— you can imagine how thrilled I was to see the other end.
+As someone who began his travels in Iberia —at one extreme of the Roman Empire— you can imagine how thrilled I was to see the other side.
 Darío had wanted to see Jordan for a long time, so celebrating the completion of his Ph.D. seemed like a great excuse to go.
 Although we cut Syria from the original plans (for obvious reasons), I was excited to visit another corner of the planet.Read More »jordan: roman remnants

 After only three visits, no doubt I’d developed a certain fondness for Montevideo.
 With a fantastic coastline, the promise of even more areas to explore & very friendly people, it’s a good thing I liked the city… because Darío & I were about to move there!
 He’d been offered a job & even accepted it.
 Then we began to look at the numbers again, inquire what my residency status would be, etc. & suddenly the move didn’t seem like such a good idea.